 On Wednesday, Sep.
 6 at 6 p.m. in MUC 312, the GSA held its first meeting of the year.

-Inside the meeting room was a diverse group of adults, wearing name tags and stickers that indicated their preferred pronouns.
+Inside the meeting room was a diverse group of adults, wearing name tags and stickers indicating their preferred pronouns.
 Leading the gathering was the GSA committee, who held nominations for an emergency election for president and historian.
 Following the discussion were fun activities, such as creating slime and stress balls.

 APSU founded their local GSA in 2004.
 Matthias Lee is the current Treasurer of GSA.